javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 Why is there a difference?

-Well, the reason is in the field initialization order.
+Well, the reason is the field initialization order.
 The class field is initialized:
 - Before constructor for the base class (that doesn't extend anything),
 - Immediately after `super()` for the derived class.